Broods

-Broods is a New Zealand musical duo from Nelson, composed of Georgia Josiena Nott on lead vocals, with older brother and multi-instrumentalist Caleb Allan Joseph Nott on production and backing vocals.
+Broods are a musical duo from Nelson, New Zealand, composed of Georgia Josiena Nott on lead vocals, with older brother and multi-instrumentalist Caleb Allan Joseph Nott on production and backing vocals.

 They released the single "Bridges", which went to No. 8 on the New Zealand singles chart, and signed with Capitol and Polydor Records.
-They released their self-titled debut EP, Broods, on 30 January 2014, which was followed by a full-length album, Evergreen, on 22 August 2014.
+They released their self-titled debut EP, Broods, in January 2014, which was followed by a full-length album, Evergreen, in August 2014.
+In June 2016, Broods released their second album, Conscious.
+They released their third album Don't Feed the Pop Monster in February 2019.
+A few years later they would release Space Island in February 2022 under a distribution deal with Island Records Australia.

 The band has toured with Ellie Goulding, Haim, Sam Smith, Tove Lo and Taylor Swift.
 They have won ten New Zealand Music Awards.
-On 24 June 2016, Broods released their second album, Conscious.
-They released their third album Don't Feed the Pop Monster on 1 February 2019.

 History

 2010–2013: Formation and early years

 Born in Nelson, New Zealand, Caleb and Georgia Nott have performed together since childhood.
 They grew up in a musical family with three other siblings, and would go along with their parents to weddings and church performances.
 They won a talent competition, "Richmond's Got Talent", as teenagers at Richmond Mall in 2010.
 While attending Garin College, they were members of the indie rock band, The Peasants, who won the Smokefreerockquest music competition in 2011.
 The band split in late 2012, shortly after winning a grant from NZ On Air.
 Georgia began studying popular music at the University of Auckland.
 Caleb studied industrial design.
 They both dropped out of university to pursue Broods.

 Broods was formed in Auckland in early 2013.
 The brother-sister project began collaborating with music producer Joel Little, whom they met as a judge at the 2011 Smokefreerockquest.
 He produced Lorde's 2013 hit single, "Royals".
 While considering names for the band, their manager suggested Broods.
 The band liked the double meaning, relating to family and a feeling of brooding in their music.
 They released their debut single, "Bridges", online in October 2013.
 The song was picked up by Idolator and other music blogs, earning over 200,000 streams in a week.

 MTV described the track as "a bittersweet synth-pop echo chamber".
 Broods signed with Capitol Records worldwide and Polydor in the UK and Europe in December 2013.